What is a Political Science Degree?

-Degrees in political science are offered at the associate's, bachelor's, master's and doctoral levels.
+Political science degrees are offered at the associate's, bachelor's, master's and doctoral levels.
 In these programs, students learn how government works and how to develop policy, conduct research and analyze data.
 Undergraduate degrees may prepare graduates for entry-level careers, but many occupations in this field call for graduate study.
 Students often participate in internships in order to get hands-on experience.

-There are a variety of opportunities available to graduates of political science degree programs.
+There are a variety of political science careers available to graduates of political science degree programs.
 Many graduates work in government as elected officials or in various other capacities.
-Other career options include journalism, law, business and teaching.
+Other jobs for political science majors include journalism, law, business and teaching.

 Government and Advocacy Jobs